Harold-Anderson/d1-pages-svelte-test/README.md

 ## Build your project
 ``pnpm run build``

-This directs Svelte and Vite to create the compiled Javascript output in  ``.sveltekit/cloudflare``
+This directs Svelte and Vite to create the compiled Javascript output in  ``.svelte-kit/cloudflare``.
+The reason the output is put into ``.svelte-kit/cloudflare`` is because the project uses the ``adapter-cloudflare`` adapter.
+This is specified in ``svelte.config.js``.

 ## Run your project under wrangler
 ```